pleabargain/EnglishHelpsYourCareer/idioms.md

 # Red tape
 * This is a negative term for the official paperwork and bureaucracy that we have to deal with.

 # Reinvent the wheel
-* If someone reinvents the wheel, they waste their time doing something that has already been done by other people,
-* when they could be doing something more worthwhile.
+* If someone reinvents the wheel, they waste their time doing something that has already been done by other people, when they could be doing something more worthwhile.

 # Renaissance man
-* A Renaissance man is a person who is talented in a number of different areas, especially when their talents include both
-* the sciences and the arts.
+* A Renaissance man is a person who is talented in a number of different areas, especially when their talents include both the sciences and the arts.
+* example: Benjamin Franklin was a true Renaissance man.

 # Rest is gravy
 * (USA) If the rest is gravy, it is easy and straightforward once you have reached that stage.

 # Rest on your laurels
 * If someone rests on their laurels, they rely on their past achievements, rather than trying to achieve things now.

 # Revenge is sweet
 * When you are happy to be proved right, then you know that revenge is sweet.
+* variaton: Revenge is dish best served cold.

 # Rewrite history
-* If you rewrite history, you change your version of past events so as to make yourself look better than you would if the
-* truth was told.
+* If you rewrite history, you change your version of past events so as to make yourself look better than you would if the truth was told.

 # Rhyme or reason
 * If something is without rhyme or reason, it is unreasonable. ('Beyond rhyme or reason' is an alternative.)

 # Rice missionary
 * A rice missionary gives food to hungry people as a way of converting them to Christianity.

 # Rich as Croesus
 * Someone who is as rich as Croesus is very wealthy indeed.

 # Ride roughshod
 * If someone rides roughshod over other people, they impose their will without caring at all for other people's feelings.

 # Right as rain
 * If things are right as rain, then everything is going well in your life.

 # Right royal
 * (UK) A right royal night out would be an extremely exciting, memorable and fun one.
 # Right up my alley